zotanna/python-p4-building-get-api/README.md

   records have attributes that are nonstandard Python objects.
 We're leaving `game.id` out here because `game.title` is already set to unique.

+> **NOTE: `jsonify()` is now run automatically on all dictionaries returned by
+> Flask views.
+We'll just pass in those dictionaries from now on, but remember
+> what `jsonify()`'s doing for you behind the scenes!**

-Rerun `flask run` in the console from the `app` directory and you should see something similar to the following:
+Rerun `python app.py` in the console from the `server/` directory and you should see something similar to the following:

 ```json
 [